sinso/app_routes/Readme.md

 The class you provide as `defaults.handler` has to implement `\Psr\Http\Server\RequestHandlerInterface`.
 The routing parameters will be available in `$request->getQueryParams()`.

+### Options

 Under the hood [symfony/routing](https://github.com/symfony/routing) is used.

+Everything that is available as YAML configuration option in `symfony/routing` should work with this package out of the box.

+This package offers one additional option:

+`default.requiresTsfe: true` - If true, then `$GLOBALS['TSFE']` will be initialized before your handler is called.

 ### Generate Route URLs